dainsaint/dainsaint.com/src/pages/writing.md

 {% include showcase-list, projects: "freedom-is-non-negotiable, just-stop", feature: true, label: false %}

 ### works in progress{.push-loose}
-I use this site as a way to work and publish discreet thoughts that may or may not end up being compiled into a book.
+I use this site as a way to work and publish discrete thoughts that may or may not end up being compiled into a book.

 {% include showcase-list, tags: "read wip", label: false %}